-Nova Scotia Statutory Holidays
+Nova Scotia Public Holidays

 The Labour Standards Code determines holidays that are celebrated in Nova Scotia as well as how employees must be paid for those holidays.
 Most of the holidays celebrated in Nova Scotia are celebrated throughout Canada although there are some that have different regulations than others.